Beat the bite (Mosquitoes)

 Ensure that when you holiday on the Mornington Peninsula you don’t let mosquitoes ruin your well-earned break.
 Follow these simple steps to keep mosquitoes away during your holiday.

-For further information regarding mosquitoes refer to https://www.betterhealth.vic.gov.au/campaigns/beat-the-bite or contact the Shire’s Environmental Health Team on 5950 1050.
+For further information regarding mosquitoes refer to the Better Healths Channel - Beat the Bite page or contact the Shire’s Environmental Health Team on 5950 1050.